viv1/myblog/README.md

     2. "NAME": <db_name>
     3. "USER": <db_username>
     4. "PASSWORD": <db_password>
     5. "HOST": <host_ip> ....host_ip will be localhost during local development, and your hosted DB location in production.

+Note: Check out 3rd point of troubleshooting.
+Run that to avoid facing the issue later.

 # Setup instructions: